 In previous years, we’ve found that the Lasko 754200 can become unavailable once the weather turns cold.
 If that happens, get the Honeywell UberHeat HCE200W.

-It’s a little more expensive than our main pick, roughly $10 more at the time of publication.
+It’s usually a little more expensive than our main pick.
 But for the money, you get slightly better performance.
 During a two-hour heating test in 2016, the UberHeat warmed up our test area faster than our main pick did, and reached a final temperature (89.4 °F) two degrees hotter than the Lasko heater’s.
 Because of these results, we briefly considered making the UberHeat this guide’s main pick for small rooms.
-But a few factors that steered us back toward the Lasko.
+But a few factors steered us back toward the Lasko.

-First, there’s price—around $35 at the time we wrote this.
-(The Lasko averages around $25 even with some seasonal up and downs.)
+First, there’s price—when we first tested, it hovered around $35.
+(The Lasko averages around $25 even with some seasonal up and downs, and the UberHeat is now usually in the $25 to $30 range.)
 Next, the UberHeat is louder than the Lasko—44 decibels versus 40.
 This is likely due to the noise made by its fan (a more powerful fan might also account for why the UberHeat heated up our test space faster than our main pick could.)
 We also found that the UberHeat cooled down faster than any of the six heaters we tested this year.
 Within 25 minutes of being shut off, our test area had returned to its original temperature.
 Finally, the UberHeat comes with the same three-year warranty as our main pick does, but as it’s a new product for 2016, we have no idea about its reliability.
-At the time of publication, the UberHeat had only one review on Amazon (it said the heat was effective but noted the noise as a complaint).
+After about a year of availability, over 80 percent of roughly 300 reviewers on Amazon have given the UberHeat a four- or five-star rating.

 The best heater for a larger area is the De’Longhi EW7507EB.
 During testing, it performed almost identically to the now discontinued De’Longhi TRD0715T Safeheat, which was our large-room heating pick for three years running.
 Both heaters outperformed similar models at heat generation, thermal retention, and energy efficiency.